kuma35/thinking-forth-jp/sphinx/chapter2.rst

 ..

-NEED converts the quantity into a numeric value on the stack, translates the string AXLES into a part number, also on the stack, then calls REQUEST.
+``NEED`` converts the quantity into a numeric value on the stack, translates the string ``AXLES`` into a part number, also on the stack, then calls ``REQUEST``.
 Such a command should be defined only at the outer-most level.)

 Johnson of Moore Products Co. has a few words on Forth pseudocode:
     IBM uses a rigorously documented PDL (program design language).
 We use a PDL here as well, although we call it FDL, for Forth design language.
-It’s probably worthwhile having all those standards, but once you’re familiar with Forth, Forth itself can be a design language.
-You just have to leave out the so-called “noise” words: C@, DUP, OVER, etc., and show only the basic flow.
+It's probably worthwhile having all those standards, but once you're familiar with Forth, Forth itself can be a design language.
+You just have to leave out the so-called "noise" words:
+    ``C@``, ``DUP``, ``OVER``, etc., and show only the basic flow.
 Most Forth people probably do that informally.
 We do it purposefully.

 During one of our interviews I asked Moore if he used diagrams of any sort to plan out the conceptual model, or did he code straight into Forth?
 His reply:

-The conceptual model *is* Forth.
-Over the years I’ve learned to think that way.
+    The conceptual model **is** Forth.
+Over the years I've learned to think that way.

-Can everyone learn to think that way?
+    **Can everyone learn to think that way?**

-I’ve got an unfair advantage.
+    I've got an unfair advantage.
 I codified my programming style and other people have adopted it.
 I was surprised that this happened.
 And I feel at a lovely advantage because it is my style that others are learning to emulate.
     Can they learn to think like I think?
 I imagine so.
-It’s just a matter of practice, and I’ve had more practice.
+It's just a matter of practice, and I've had more practice.

 Defining the Rules
 ==================

 Most of your efforts at defining a problem will center on describing the interface.
 Some applications will also require that you define the set of application rules.

 All programming involves rules.
 Usually these rules are so simple it hardly matters how you express them: “If someone pushes the button, ring